pamirmundt/Argon-Main/readme.md

 # To do
-- [X] Motor control with Trex Jr - Arduino
+- [X] PWM and driver control with Arduino
-- [ ] Motor control with Pololu - Arduino - BBB
+- [ ] Motor PID control with Pololu - Arduino
-- [ ] AVR PWM
-- [ ] Motor control with Pololu - AVR
-- [ ] Motor driver - AVR - RPI / BBB
+- [ ] Communication with BBB over USART
 - [ ] Hack a mouse - Optical flow sensor

 #Postponed
 - [ ] Communication between AVRs - RS-485
+- [ ] Arduino to AVR

 # Shopping List
 - [ ] DC motor with ecoder